benante/benante/README.md

  ![GIF](https://media.giphy.com/media/KpJ47gKe6b7v7xQyWj/giphy.gif)

 ### 👷 I’m currently working on
-job applications really: I just finished a bootcamp for full stack developer at [**Founders & Coders**](https://www.foundersandcoders.com) and now it's time for me to get a job in this new field!
+job applications really: working at EssilorLuxottica made me realized how much I like building websites, especially on the front-end side, so I'm now looking for something new opportunity in this field!
-Anyway whilst applying I' m working on a little solo project and I look around at some online courses that could expand and improve my knowledge.
+Anyway whilst applying I' m working on a little solo projects and I look around at some online courses that could expand and improve my knowledge.

 ### 📚 I’m currently learning
 React, Next.js and Typescript to reinforce what I' ve recently learned.
-Next step will probably be AWS
+I will soon start a little course on AI to see whether I

 ### 💻 OS, languages and tech